Do you just want to enjoy visiting a museum in London where there aren’t many kids running around?

 The Stock Office is one of the most interesting exhibitions, representing a 18th century office where the stock holders used to go get their dividends.

-There is also a department known as The Bank Today, where people can see most of the modern Bank’s activities.
+This is where people can see most of the modern Bank’s activities.

 Other exhibits at the museum include a collection of coins, notes, a bar of gold that people can see and touch, official documents, silver, old economy and numismatic books.